 Faculty of Education

-International Students applying to the Domestic Master of Education Program must have a Grade Point Average of 75% Brock equivalent and a Language Proficiency Score of IELTS of 7, no section under 6; TOEFL 88, no section under 20.
+International Students must have a Language Proficiency Score of: IELTS 7, no section under 6 and TOEFL 88, no section under 20.

 Full or Part-time Study